403kam/ML-Prj/README.md

-### (Note: Due to the size 1.csv has been removed meaning the code will not work)
+##CIS-662: Machine Learning @ Syracuse University during Fall 2024 <br/>
-CIS-662: Machine Learning @ Syracuse University during Fall 2024 <br/>
+##Project made by Konnor Mascara with more on 403kam.net
-Project made by Konnor Mascara with more on 403kam.net
+(Note: Due to the size 1.csv has been removed meaning the code will not work)

 ### csv_files, log_files, and logTOcsv.py
 Getting the original log files to csv to be used in the main python files.